linaSam/djinni-technologies-analysis/README.md

 # 🔍 Djinni Python technologies analysis

-Project for understanding stack of technologies Python developer needs to know in Ukrainian IT market based by vacancies posted at Djinni.com
+The purpose of the project is to help understand the stack of technologies Python developer needs to know in the Ukrainian IT market based on vacancies posted at Djinni.com

 ## Installation